chaldea-center/chaldea-docs/docs/guide/import_https/auto_login.md

-# Auto Login via Transfer File(JP/NA)
+# Login via Transfer File(JP/NA)

 Ref: [hexstr/FGODailyBonus](https://github.com/hexstr/FGODailyBonus)。

 Read your account auth file to create login request to FGO server.
 Then import the response data to chaldea app.

 ::: danger Declaimer
 It reads your account auth file!
+Breaking Term of Service (ToS).
 Use in RISK!
 I take no responsibility for anything.
 :::